MentalWhiteNoise/MentalWhiteNoise.github.io/Projects/Custom RetroPie Arcade/Install and Config RetroPie.md

    Then I went through and found images showing the buttons of the various controllers for the consoles I am emulating.
 I tried a couple of games on a specific emulator, then made note of what I needed to change, both for the first and second person.

    Looking through documentation as well as modified dates on various files I was able to track down which files were being updated, and going through the RetroArch config I was able to figure out which buttons were mapped to which keys, and therefore which keys I wanted mapped to which commands for each of the emulators.
-I ended up manually modifying the config files to get it right, and I believe I still have some issues with some of the mappins (particularly in Sega Genesis).
+I ended up manually modifying the config files to get it right, and I believe I still have some issues with some of the mappings (particularly in Sega Genesis).

    Here is a list of the files that I ended up modifying: